Desearch-ai/desearch-js-examples/README.md

 ### Web Links Search

-The `webLinksSearch.js` script performs a search for web links using the Datura client.
+The `webLinksSearch.js` script performs a search for web links using the Desearch client.

 To run the Web Links Search script, use the following command: